Question: If you had to choose between playing a $100 guitar on a $1000 guitar amp…

 How many watts should I get?

-And while most folks simply assume that:
+And while you might simply assume that:

 - more watts = more volume